 Cell and gene therapies are here, and they’re here to stay.
-In the last couple of years, very promising results were achieved.
+In the last couple of years, very promising results have been achieved.
 Examples include treatments for certain blood cancers that helped patients for which all other available therapies had failed.
 Another example is a treatment for a genetic mutation that causes blindness.
+However, the process for manufacturing these therapies is complex and unique.
+Our VP of Product, Joachim Lasoen, explores this and outlines why it’s important to implement a dedicated cell and gene therapy software product that has been designed to address those challenges.

 An example is CAR-T therapy which is in essence (without trying to be complete or scientific) something like this:

-- The manipulated cells are re-administred to the patient
+The manipulated cells are re-administered to the patient

 Manufacturing planning – new challenges ahead